 3) Rights, Remedies, And Forums

-Map where someone can ask for help.
-Include your internal process, the NYC Commission on Human Rights, the NYS Division of Human Rights, and the EEOC.
 Share the confidential State hotline at 1-800-HARASS-3, which connects workers with pro bono attorneys.
-Present these options in Spanish during the session and in your handouts.
+Present these options in Spanish in the session and in written materials that employees can take with them.

 4) Supervisor Duties